 Some exercises your physiotherapist may advise you to do that will help strengthen your pelvic floor include:

-- Squeeze and Release: Quickly squeeze pelvic floor muscles and quickly release without sustaining the contraction.
-Repeat.
+- Squeeze and release: Quickly squeeze pelvic floor muscles, quickly release without sustaining the contraction and repeat.

 - Bridge: Lie on your back with knees bent and feet flat on floor.
 Squeeze your buttocks and pelvic floor, lifting your buttocks off the ground.
 Hold for a few seconds and then lower buttocks to floor.
 Repeat.

 - Squats: Stand with feet hip-width apart.
-Bend at knees and bring buttocks toward the floor, keeping your back straight and eyes straight ahead.
+Bend at knees and bring buttocks toward the floor, keeping your back straight and eyes forward.
 When returning to standing position, focus on tightening the buttocks and pelvic floor.
 Repeat.

 Make sure your doctor advises you on how much probiotics you should take and for how long.
 There are some products, like yogurt, that have probiotics, but some of these products don’t contain the quantity needed or type of probiotic required to help with IBS.
 Other times, probiotics can be destroyed by stomach acid before they get to the colon, so make sure you do your research when selecting a probiotic.

-There are several options for treatment if you suffer from IBS and they can be medical, natural, or holistic.
-With different areas of treatment to try, you’re bound to find something that helps you minimize your IBS symptoms.
+There are several options for treatment if you suffer from IBS, and they can be medical, natural or holistic.
+With different areas of treatment to try, you are bound to find something that helps you minimize your IBS symptoms.